Nuclear Engineering (NE)

 Interactions between radiation and solids.

 This course is designed for students who wish to learn about nuclear materials and fuels from a materials science viewpoint.
-Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Students who wish to receive credit for the 500 level course are required to do term-projects and advanced problems.
-(Spring only)
+Topics to be covered include crystal structure, diffusion, radiation damage processes etc. Term-projects and advanced problems required for graduate credit.
+Typically Offered: Spring.

 Prereqs: Permission